Yung Filly

-Andrés Felipe Valencia Barrientos (born 6 August 1995), known professionally as Yung Filly or simply Filly, is a British YouTuber and rapper.
-Born in Colombia and later moving to the United Kingdom, he began his YouTube career in 2013, starting a music career in 2017.
+Andrés Felipe Valencia Barrientos (born 6 August 1995), known professionally as Yung Filly, is a British YouTuber and rapper.
+Born in Colombia and later moved to the United Kingdom, he began his YouTube career in 2013, starting a music career in 2017.
 Beginning in 2018, he appeared on numerous BBC shows, several of which he hosted.

 Early life

 Andrés Felipe Valencia Barrientos was born in Cali, Colombia.
 At the age of two, he moved to London as a refugee with his mother and sister.
 The family moved around between Catford, Kidbrooke, Deptford, Ladywell and New Cross, before eventually settling in Orpington, Bromley.
 He attended Conisborough College.
 After completing Year 11, he briefly moved back to Colombia to play football for a team in Barranquilla, but later quit.

 Career

 Valencia Barrientos began his YouTube career in 2013.
 His content comprised short skits and comedy Q&As.
 As well as building his own channel, Valencia Barrientos regularly appears on Footasylum's YouTube channel, starring in the dating series Does The Shoe Fit, as well as on Pro:Direct Soccer's YouTube channel.
 In 2018, he hosted Hot Property on BBC Three; the show was described by The Guardian as "so youthful...that it should come with a new kind of 18 certificate".
 In 2019, he hosted another show on BBC Three titled Don't Scream.

 He appeared for England in Soccer Aid 2020; during the game, he scored a goal.
 He also appeared on the first episode of a football rivalry series alongside Chunkz, which was aired on BBC Sport.
 In 2021, He appeared on the first episode of Race Around Britain, hosted by Munya Chawawa.
 In 2022, it was announced that Valencia Barrientos and Chawawa would co-host a spin-off show of Freeze the Fear with Wim Hof, titled Munya and Filly Get Chilly.
-He also appeared on The Great Stand Up to Cancer Bake Off and BBC's Would I Lie To You?
+He also appeared on The Great Stand Up to Cancer Bake Off and BBC's Would I Lie To You?.

 He and fellow content creator Harry Pinero partnered with German Doner Kebab and Heinz to develop a sauce called Secret Sauce, which was released in September 2024.
 In October 2024, he partnered with the FA and M&S Food for an online cooking series titled Freestyle Cooking, which was to feature footballers Bukayo Saka, Ezri Konsa, and Jarrod Bowen.
 However, the campaign was pulled one day after its release, following Valencia Barrientos's rape and assault charges on 10 October 2024.

 Valencia Barrientos is a frequent collaborator with the Beta Squad, a YouTube collective also run by British content creators.
 He has also appeared in videos with the Sidemen.
 He is represented by UTA.